Opinion | After another tragedy, France should be combating terrorism, not criminalizing Muslims

 It is the responsibility of any government to address such atrocities and the context that allowed them to happen.
-But what has happened in France since the Paty’s murder is different.
+But what has happened in France since Paty’s murder is different.
 Instead of working to bring the population together, the government has chosen to adopt reactionary language and direct its rhetoric toward criminalizing and stigmatizing France’s Muslim population.

 A couple of days after the killing, Gérald Darmanin, the interior minister, proclaimed “a war against the enemies from within.”
 He then launched a series of police operations and raids against Muslim organizations and individuals who, in his words, “were not linked with the investigation but to whom we are clearly willing to send a message.”
 Darmanin also announced his intention to immediately disband several anti-Islamophobia organizations, labeling one of them an “enemy of the republic.”
 The minister then went further, saying he was “shocked” to see halal and kosher sections in supermarkets, because he apparently finds them divisive.

 Setting a climate of suspicion in a moment of major tension is irresponsible.
-Using the national emotion to target your political opponents is even worse.
+Using the national emotion to target political opponents is even worse.

 Yet that is what happened to “Observatory de la Laïcité” (Secularism Observatory) rapporteur Nicolas Cadène, who learned he might be removed from the position from the media.
 After repeatedly opposing Islamophobic policies, the observatory has been criticized by those who have repeatedly tried to single out Islam and Muslims.
 The office of Prime Minister Jean Castex seized the opportunity to declare that the institution “should evolve so that it can be possible in France to defend [secularism] without being branded as Islamophobic.”
 There is now momentum for the government to disqualify all those who are accused of being too soft or complacent.

 This has also become prevalent in academic settings.
 The education minister, Jean-Michel Blanquer, has opposed what he termed “intellectual complicities with terrorism.”
 He said that so-called “Islamo-leftism . . . wreaks havoc in university” and in organizations such as UNEF, a prominent students’ union whose vice president is a Muslim woman.
-The union promptly responded in a statement saying it was regrettable a person who was supposed to lead “the institution of knowledge” had “sunk into ignorance and hatred.”
+The union promptly responded in a statement that it was regrettable a person who was supposed to lead “the institution of knowledge” had “sunk into ignorance and hatred.”

 And the response is not just limited to the French government.
 I myself was violently targeted by an odious accusation from by a well-known philosopher during a television debate.
 He identified me as a “Black Muslim woman” and shockingly accused me of bearing responsibility for the terror attack against Charlie Hebdo, which caused national trauma in 2015.
 He said I “armed the hands of the killers” because I co-signed an open letter criticizing the magazine’s editorial decisions years before the killing.